 However, the question that still remains unanswered and hasn’t been looked at by the Indian Courts is that whether such protection also extends to concept notes not falling under the cases of the Entertainment industry.
 The Courts are silent on if such protection extends to ideas behind start-ups, business plans, e-sports, board games, or ideas for a patentable invention.
 If it does, then does it amount to a violation of the idea-expression doctrine itself by its very nature?

-Author: Kunal Bhardwaj, 3rd year, B.B.A., LL.B. student of Gujarat National Law University and Legal Intern at PA Legal.
+Author: Kunal Bhardwaj, Legal Intern at PA Legal.

 In case of any queries, kindly contact us here.